 - Nuts and seed dishes like hummus, nut butters, peanut sauces, etc.

 - Wild seafood/fish

 - New Zealand or Australian lamb since they are usually grass-fed

 - Pasta dish with fresh vegetables and olive oil/herbs

 Here are some GMO-free shopping lists for everything from groceries to baby and beauty products.

 I like this list best.

 How about YOU?
-Do you avoid GMOs like the plague?
+Do you go out of your way for non GMO foods?
 Or is it not top of mind?